nicolascagna96/catering-website/README.md

-# Private Chef
+# Nicolas' Catering

-This is my website, I'am offering a private Chef service for everyonw The website is designed to be responsive for a large range of devices.
+This is my website, I'am offering a catering service for everyone.
+The website is designed to be responsive for a large range of devices.
 The website have the purpose to reach people who love the idea to have great food in their home.
 # Features
 - Responsive on all device sizes.